Lucas-procopio/data_pipeline_ANAC/README.md

 ![datalake_folders](./images/datalake_folders.png)

-Then, replicate path:
+Then, replicate path locally:

 ![path_local](./images/path_local.png)

 Second, reading data in a local path according with folders and transform to a dataset.
+So, excluding all temporary folders that were created in process.

 <br>